ethanfann/Outlook-MSG-Attachment-Tool/README.md

 ### Usage

-Drag and drop a .msg file over the window to extract the attachments store inside and save them to a folder in the same location as the original file.
-The generated folder will have the same name as the original file.
+Drag and drop a .msg file over the window to extract the attachments stored inside and save them to a folder in the same location as the original file.

 Or, drag a folder containing multiple .msg files and they will all be processed.